Desktop Publishing School and College Program Information

 - Recently Updated

 Research online desktop publishing and design diploma programs.
 This article provides an overview of what you can expect to...

-Editorial acquisitions, production, writing, design, copyright law, marketing, distribution and management are all areas a...
+Publishing encompasses editorial acquisitions, production, writing, editing, design, marketing, distribution and management....

-Publishing courses are offered in English or publishing-specific bachelor's or master's degree programs.
-Students learn the...
+Publishing courses are offered in English or publishing bachelor's and master's degree programs.
+Students learn the ins and...

 - Careers in Book Publishing: Job Options and Requirements

 - Jobs in Magazine Publishing: Job Options and Requirements